krishnachittur/krishnachittur.github.io/_posts/2020-4-11-readable-hashes.md

 All of the code in this post has been in Python so far, but I've also written a reference version of this algorithm in Rust, which you can find [on my GitHub](https://github.com/krishnachittur/readable-hashes/tree/master).
 It's still not super polished, but it's pretty fast and it works.
 I hope to clean it up and add to it in the coming days.

+I did have one alternative idea for generating these phrases in a non-invertible way, which involved using a [GAN](https://en.wikipedia.org/wiki/Generative_adversarial_network) to generate memorable sentences or images and feeding in the SHA256 hash as an input to the trained generator.
+I may explore this idea more in the future.

 My ideal future is one where readable hashes are used everywhere, not just as checksums to verify the integrity of downloaded files, but as a way to confirm the identity of friends and family.
 Imagine signing up for an account on a new chat application and receiving a friend request from someone you think you know.
 Wouldn't it be nice if a brief blurb showed up under their request that only their public key could have generated?
 Alas, the first challenge is popularizing end-to-end encryption enough for it to be the norm for one person to reuse the same keys across multiple applications.
 Until then, this dream will have to wait.

 ### Footnotes